brian-a-esch/nvim/README.md

     - The docs recommend symlinking the compilation commands for each project.
 This seems very not ideal to me, since I'd have a dirty git tree for every project I want to get auto completion for.
 I'd like to figure out a scheme where I can add a "projects.lua" file with the appropriate overrides for every project on the computer.
 - Syntax highlighting, needed so user defined types stand out
     - I think `treesitter` is the app to do this, still need to configure
-- Buffer management, need clean way for tabs to work
 - Search
     - Needed features
 	- Load files by name